-Because of this, you need to know special medical malpractice rules, laws, and deadlines to pursue a legal claim against a nursing home.
+Because of this, you need to know special medical malpractice rules, laws, expert witness requirements, and deadlines to pursue a legal claim against a nursing home.

-Only a small group of legal advocates are dedicated to navigating these waters specifically for nursing home claims.
+Only a small group of legal advocates are dedicated nursing home abuse lawyers who can competently navigate these waters specifically for nursing home claims.
 To get full justice, you need one of these advocates by your side.